---

 ### `List[type, N]` / `Bitlist` conversion

-- `List` types with dynamic or unbounded capacity semantics SHALL be redefined as `ProgressiveList[type]`, and the application logic SHALL be updated to check for an appropriate limit at runtime.
+- `List` types with dynamic or unbounded capacity semantics SHALL be redefined as `ProgressiveList[type]`

 - `Bitlist` types with dynamic or unbounded capacity semantics SHALL be redefined as `ProgressiveBitlist`